DVDOSO/MatchDodge/README.md

 Created using the Pygame module.

 To play the game:
-- Download all files in respository
+- Download all files or clone the respository
 - Unzip lib.zip
 - Doubleclick main.py to start the game